-- Everyone involved with children and young people must commit themselves to the challenge of ensuring pupil participation and to making it work. - Everyone must recognise the legitimate interests of the other partners in decisionmaking. - There needs to be a commitment to the long-term involvement of pupils. - Pupils need support and encouragement to help them become actively involved. - Teachers, teaching assistants and parents may need to learn how to involve pupils actively in decision-making. - There has to be a determination on all sides to make pupil participation work.
+- Everyone involved with children and young people must commit themselves to the challenge of ensuring pupil participation and to making it work. - Everyone must recognise the legitimate interests of the other partners in decision-making. - There needs to be a commitment to the long-term involvement of pupils. - Pupils need support and encouragement to help them become actively involved. - Teachers, teaching assistants, learning support assistants and parents may need to learn how to involve pupils actively in decision-making. - There has to be a determination on all sides to make pupil participation work.